- hours RNs spent at clinicals

 - What prerequisites do I need for my program?

-The Professional Nursing (RN) Bridge program and Professional Nursing (RN) program and RN to BSN Completion program have prerequisites.
+The Professional Nursing (RN) Bridge program, Professional Nursing (RN) program and RN to BSN Completion program have prerequisites.

 The RN Bridge program is for current licensed LPNs.
 If you are applying for the Bridge program you will need to complete the 21 credit hours BEFORE the program begins.
 See RN Bridge page for more information.
 Paramedics, see the Paramedic to RN Bridge page for more information.

 The RN program requires 8 credit hours to be completed before the application deadline.
 See RN page for the list of prerequisite classes.